elastic/integrations/packages/azure/docs/README.md

 #### Event Hub

-Port `5671` and `5672` are commonly used for secure communication with the Event Hub.
+Port `5671` and `5672` are commonly used for secure communication with the event hub.
 These ports are used to receive events.
-By allowing traffic on these ports, the Elastic Agent can establish a secure connection with the Event Hub.
+By allowing traffic on these ports, the Elastic Agent can establish a secure connection with the event hub.

 For more information, check the following documents: